odys-z/Anclient/docsphinx/source/starter/client.rst

 Example: x-visual
 -----------------

-Copy the released template project form the release section TODO.
+Copy the released template project form the `release section <https://github.com/odys-z/Anclient/releases/tag/An-example.js1.0>`_.

 Anclient has multiple samples (in the future) sharing node's modules.
 You can also install those like this ::